rufinv/Intro2AI-class/faq/index.md

 Send a message on Slack.
 You can chat directly with a given teacher, or with the whole class.

+* Where are the links (zoom calls, slack workspace, video recordings...)?

+You should receive direct emails with each link.
+Contact us if you haven't received anything.

 * My question is not addressed here, what should I do?

 Send us a message on Slack.